Lice vs dandruff: 3 key differences

 IS THERE A LINK BETWEEN DANDRUFF AND HEAD LICE?

-Dandruff and head lice seem like they might have a lot in common: itchy head, irritated scalp and white objects in the hair.
+Dandruff and head lice seem like they might have a lot in common: itchy head, sensitive scalp and white objects in the hair.
 But is there a link?

 The simple truth is that no, there is no link between dandruff and head lice.
 Neither influences the other, or is caused by the other.